Vantage celebrates its 40th anniversary this year!

 Today offers another high point of your journey when you spend a full day in Veliko Tarnovo, a 12th-century Bulgarian capital where colorful houses perch above the winding Yantra River.
 Have lunch with local university students in Veliko Tarnovo before heading to the 16th-century village of Arbanassi for a lovely Eastern Orthodox choir performance at the Church of the Archangels Michael and Gabriel.

-Later, some local children come on board for a delightful dance performance.
-After that, we’ll learn about the Bulgarian tradition of icon painting from a local artist, and then meet a local Orthodox priest.
+Later, we’ll learn about the Bulgarian tradition of icon painting from a local artist, and then meet a local Orthodox priest.
 Dinner will be on board this evening.

 Cruising to Belgrade with a Balkan-style BBQ